bhyvex/cloudly/README.md

 11) Configuring the web server (NGINX without the SSL support)

-First and foremost install the NGINX (and Python Flup modul), like so:
+First and foremost install the NGINX (and Python Flup module), like so:

 <pre>
 $ apt-get install nginx